ShahdAbdullah0/Malaria-CNN/README.md

 * **Parasitized**
 * **Uninfected**

-The project covers the complete deep learning workflow, including image preprocessing, data augmentation, model building, training, and evaluation.
+The project covers a complete deep learning workflow, including data exploration, image preprocessing, data augmentation, CNN model development, training, and evaluation.

 ## 🎯 Objective

-The main objective is to develop a CNN-based image classification model capable of distinguishing between malaria-infected and uninfected blood cell images.
+The main objective of this project is to develop a deep learning model capable of distinguishing between malaria-infected and uninfected blood cell images.

 ## 📊 Dataset

-The dataset contains **27,560 images** distributed equally between the two classes:
+The dataset contains **27,560 microscopic cell images**, distributed equally between the two classes:

 | Class       | Number of Images |
 | ----------- | ---------------: |
 | Parasitized |           13,780 |
 | Uninfected  |           13,780 |

-For model training and validation, an **80/20 validation split** was used:
+An **80/20 validation split** was used for model training:

 * **Training:** 22,048 images
 * **Validation:** 5,510 images

 ## 🔧 Image Preprocessing

-The images were processed before being used by the model.
+The images were prepared before being passed to the CNN model.

 ### Preprocessing steps

-* Converted images to **RGB**
+* Images were converted to **RGB**
-* Resized images to **128 × 128**
+* Images were resized to **128 × 128 pixels**
-* Converted images into NumPy arrays
+* Pixel values were normalized to the range **0–1**
-* Normalized pixel values to the range **0–1**
+* Images were prepared using `ImageDataGenerator`

 ### Data Augmentation

-`ImageDataGenerator` was used to improve model generalization through:
+Data augmentation was applied to improve model generalization using:

 * Rotation
 * Width shifting